-You must submit a copy of your presentation (PowerPoint) at least 3 business days before the event through a link emailed to you by the Office of Undergraduate Research & Creative Discovery.
-This email link will be sent to you after the submission deadline has passed.
+You must submit a copy of your presentation (PowerPoint) at least 2 business days before the event through a link emailed to you by the Office of Undergraduate Research & Creative Discovery.
+This email will be sent to you after the submission deadline has passed.
 If you plan to use PowerPoint, it is advised to test your slide show before the presentation day.
 You may not use your own laptop.
-Advice for preparing an engaging presentation can be found <a href="https://example.com/here/beauty-submission-sentation-submiss
+Advice for preparing an engaging presentation can be found here.